 Caterers should take advantage of this simple, yet mega popular weekend, being sure to offer BBQ meats and vegetables, picnic side dishes, fresh fruit, and red, white and blue themed desserts.

-The race that stops Australia is the perfect opportunity for catering companies to provide their service to punters.
+The race that stops Australia is the perfect opportunity for catering companies to provide their service to bettors.
 Roll out the red carpet and emphasise the high society lifestyle with high-end, Instagram-worthy dishes (petit fours, anyone?) paired with equally attractive cocktails and mixers.

 From corporate catering events to private parties — the Melbourne Cup should be one of the highlights in your food business’s calendar.